Toward Instance-Optimal State Certification With Incoherent Measurements: Introduction

-A number of recent papers have considered the power of incoherent measurements, and more generally, other types of restricted measurements for quantum property testing.
-Besides the aforementioned~\cite{bubeck2020entanglement}, subsequent work of~\cite{aharonov2021quantum} defines a more general notion of quantum algorithmic measurement which includes incoherent measurements, and prove some incomparable lower bounds for other quantum property testing problems such as purity testing under this model.
-We note that a number of papers in quantum tomography have also considered the power of incoherent measurements, see e.g.~\cite{kueng2017low,gross2010quantum,flammia2011direct,voroninski2013quantum,haah2017sample}.
+\textbf{Incoherent Measurements.} A number of recent papers on quantum learning and testing have also considered the power of incoherent measurements, and more generally, other types of restricted measurements for quantum property testing tasks apart from state certification.
+Following the aforementioned~\cite{bubeck2020entanglement}, subsequent work of~\cite{aharonov2021quantum} defined a more general notion of quantum algorithmic measurement which includes incoherent measurements and proved some incomparable lower bounds for other problems such as purity testing and channel discrimination under this model.
+The recent work of \cite{huang2021information} also showed a separation for shadow tomography with Pauli observables using incoherent versus 2-entangled measurements.
+Lastly, another very recent work \cite{chen2021exponential} refined these two works by showing nearly optimal separations for shadow tomography, purity testing, and channel discrimination using incoherent versus coherent measurements.

+We also note that a number of papers in quantum tomography have considered the power of incoherent measurements, see e.g.~\cite{kueng2017low,gross2010quantum,flammia2011direct,voroninski2013quantum,haah2017sample}.
 Another line of work considers the complexity of testing using only Pauli measurements~\cite{flammia2011direct,flammia2012quantum,da2011practical,aolita2015reliable}.
-However, because of the restrictive setting, these bounds are typically weaker, and these papers also do not obtain instance-optimal bounds for this setting.
+However, because of the restrictive setting, these latter bounds are typically weaker, and these papers also do not obtain instance-optimal bounds for this setting.

-State certification is the quantum version of the well-studied classical problem of distribution identity testing.
+\textbf{Classical Distribution Testing.} State certification is the quantum version of the well-studied classical problem of distribution identity testing.
 A complete survey of this field is also beyond the scope of this paper.
 See~\cite{canonne2020survey,goldreich2017introduction} and references within for a more detailed discussion.
-Of particular interest to us is the line of work on instance optimal testing, the direct classical analog of the problem we consider in this paper.
+Of particular interest to us is the line of work on instance-optimal testing, the direct classical analog of the problem we consider in this paper.
 The works of~\cite{acharya2011competitive,acharya2012competitive} consider sample complexity bounds which improve upon the worst case sample complexity for different choices of probability distributions.
-The setting that we consider is most directly inspired by the work of~\cite{valiant2017automatic}.
+The setting that we consider is most directly inspired by the aforementioned work of~\cite{valiant2017automatic}.
 Subsequent work has re-proven and/or derived new instance-optimal bounds for identity testing and other problems as well, see e.g.~\cite{diakonikolas2016new,blais2019distribution,jiao2018minimax}.